portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.4_en.md

 **Step 4:**

- If you want to use the WebRTC client, you must upload the SSL certificates file here, bye default the PBX listen 5065 port for WSS transport which communicates with the WebRTC client.
+ If you want to use the **HTTPS** with **PortSIP PBX Web management console** and **WebRTC client**, you **must** upload the SSL certificates file here for **WSS transport**, by default the PBX listens **5065** port for WSS transport which communicates with the WebRTC client.

-**Note**: You can use the self-signed certificates here but it will cause browser pop ups the warning when you open the WebRTC client.
+**Note**: You can use the self-signed certificates here but it will cause browser pop ups the warning when you open the WebRTC client, you can purchase a trusted certificate to avoid the browser blocking and warning.
 More details please read the [2.6 section](#2.6 Avoid HTTPS Certificate Security Warnings).

 **Step 5:**